Sec-Mini-Projects/IDA-Scripts/README.md

-##Brief Descriptions - See IDC files for usage instructions.
+##Brief Descriptions - See IDC/Python files for usage instructions.

 ### IDA-Scripts